 Item Description

 Role Specifies the type of user account:

-• User - User with basic permissions.
+User - User with basic permissions.

 Admin - User with full permissions.

 Username Specifies the name of the user allowed to log in the device.

 Password Specifies the password for the corresponding user.
+Characters are not restricted.

 Confirm Password Confirms the password you specified above.

 Table 71: Add User